SentinelDataHub/DataHubSystem/_posts/2016-01-30-Administration Guide.markdown

 </ul>

 Next to an existing synchronizer tab, there are also buttons for starting and stopping the item.
 The play button is to start the synchronizer; the square button is to stop it.
-It is possible to create, delete and update a synchronizer also from command line

 **Statistics**
 The Statistic panel provided by DHuS allows monitoring the activities and connections handled by the software during a certain time-span.
 To enable these functions, it is necessary to insert in the start.sh the following line: